Financing Sustainable IT Solutions

 The challenge?
 Reduce waste and recover maximum value, but minimize the impact to our environment.

 At IBM, we’ve been committed to sustainable business practices for more than 45 years – offering solutions to succeed in today’s ecologically efficient economy.

 Succeeding in today’s globally integrated economy requires making the most of your IT investments, acquiring new technologies as opportunities emerge.

-But more executives face mandates to both maximise IT infrastructure performance and minimise environmental impact – requiring financial and logistical solutions to help:
+But more executives face mandates to both maximize IT infrastructure performance and minimize environmental impact – requiring financial and logistical solutions to help:

 - Transition to new technologies cost effectively and with minimal waste

 - Leverage existing equipment to help fund new IT investments